Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each white to off-white, film-coated, pentagonal, centrally-tipped tablet debossed with "R" on one side and "6" on the other contains 0.25 mg of ropinirole hydrochloride.
+Each white-to-off-white, film-coated, pentagonal, centrally tipped tablet debossed with "R" on one side and "6" on the other contains 0.25 mg of ropinirole hydrochloride.
 Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, hypromellose, lactose anhydrous, lactose monohydrate, magnesium stearate, macrogol/polyethylene glycol 400, titanium dioxide, and talc.

-Each pink-coloured, film-coated, pentagonal, centrally tipped tablet debossed with "R" on one side and "9" on the other contains 2 mg of ropinirole hydrochloride.
+Each pink, film-coated, pentagonal, centrally tipped tablet debossed with "R" on one side and "9" on the other contains 2 mg of ropinirole hydrochloride.
 Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, hypromellose, iron oxide red, lactose anhydrous, lactose monohydrate, magnesium stearate, macrogol/polyethylene glycol 400, and titanium dioxide.

-Each blue-coloured, film-coated, pentagonal, centrally tipped tablet debossed with "R" on one side and "11" on the other contains 5 mg of ropinirole hydrochloride.
+Each blue, film-coated, pentagonal, centrally tipped tablet debossed with "R" on one side and "11" on the other contains 5 mg of ropinirole hydrochloride.
 Nonmedicinal ingredients: cellulose microcrystalline, croscarmellose sodium, FD&C Blue No. 2/lake colour of indigo carmine, hypromellose, lactose anhydrous, lactose monohydrate, macrogol/polyethylene glycol 400, macrogol/polyethylene glycol 4000, magnesium stearate, talc, and titanium dioxide.

 The recommended adult starting dose of ropinirole is 0.25 mg taken 3 times daily.
 The dose may be increased weekly up to a maximum of 8 mg taken 3 times daily as needed in individual circumstances.